-Thirty-four overflow events occurred during the 2023 recreational season near Edgewater Beach.
-Twenty-eight of these events occurred from CSO-002, the Westerly Wastewater Treatment Center Overflow, three from CSO-069, and three from CSO-071.
-Six additional events potentially occurred at CSO-071 based on District level monitoring equipment within the collection system, but the CSO model did not calculate any overflow volumes for these events.
-Twenty-eight overflow events occurred in the proximity of Euclid and Villa Angela Beaches in 2023, with eighteen activations occurring at CSO-001, the Easterly Wastewater Treatment Plant Overflow, one event from CSO-206, and three events from each CSO-207, three from CSO-209, and three from CSO-242.
-There were no dry weather overflows reported at any of the CSO regulators in the vicinity of the three beaches.
+Thirty-three overflow events occurred during the 2024 recreational season near Edgewater Beach.
+Thirty-two of these events occurred from CSO-002, the Westerly Wastewater Treatment Center Overflow, and one from CSO-069.
+Fourteen overflow events occurred in the proximity of Euclid and Villa Angela Beaches in 2024.
+This included ten activations occurring at CSO-001, the Easterly Wastewater Treatment Plant Overflow, one event from CSO-207, one event from CSO-209, and two events from CSO-242.
+There were no dry-weather overflows reported at any of the CSO regulators in the vicinity of the three beaches.
 CSO overflow events, among other contributing factors, most likely influenced the elevated E. coli densities observed at these beaches.